BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-upstate-new-york.md

 </p>

 <p>
-The guy coming into Dominoes and giving a fake 100 dollar bill.
+The guy coming into Domino's and giving a fake 100 dollar bill.
 It was significantly too small.
 My boss, who was a former Marine (but you'd never guess it), took the bill and just stared at it.
 He was calm as can be, and perhaps slightly bemused, as was his constant mood.
 A great boss and a great man.
 I owe him a lot.